 Introducing the Amateur Radio Service

-Amateur Radio – the avocation of non-commercial radio communications and experimentation – is recognized as a public service by the U.S. Federal Communications Commission (FCC) and is allocated a share of frequencies by a world body, the International Telecommunication Union (ITU), part of the United Nations.
+Amateur Radio – the avocation of radio communications and experimentation – is recognized as a public service by the U.S. Federal Communications Commission (FCC) and is allocated a share of frequencies by a world body, the International Telecommunication Union (ITU), part of the United Nations.

 The FCC defines the Amateur Radio Service as "a voluntary noncommercial communication service, used by qualified persons of any age who are interested in radio technique with a personal aim and without pecuniary interest."